Robust-MBDL: A Robust Multi-branch Deep Learning Based Model for Remaining Useful Life Prediction and Operational Condition Identification of Rotating Machines: Multi-branch Deep Learning Network

+The AB-LSTM blocks are designed based on the Bi-LSTM architecture to optimize the RUL prediction task.
+The Bi-LSTM integrates both forward and backward hidden layers.
+This design allows the model to assimilate information from both past and future sequences, proving superior in tasks like RUL prediction compared to traditional LSTM networks \cite{jin2022bi}.
+Furthermore, self-attention mechanisms are also used to assist the Bi-LSTM in identifying significant input segments, leading to quicker convergence and improving the model performance \cite{chien2023accurate, zhou2023attention}.
 For more details, Vaswani et al. \cite{vaswani2017attention} describe attention mechanisms as ``mapping a query and a set of key-value pairs to an output, where the query, keys, values, and output are all vectors.
 The output is computed as a weighted sum of the values, where the weight assigned to each value is computed by a compatibility function of the query with the corresponding key''.
-Let $Q, K, V$ denote the query, key, and value vectors respectively.
-The attention mechanisms are described mathematically as follows:
+Let $Q, K, V$ denote the query, key, and value vectors, respectively.
+The attention mechanism is described mathematically as follows:

 and each head